sauln/mapper-presentation/slides.md

 .right-column[
 Topology is useful because

-* We can assume data has shape and that the shape is important.
+* We can assume data has shape and

-* Use local information to describe global shape.
+* Shape is important.
+* Also ...

 ]

 ???
 The data is  sampled from an underlying shape that we want to figure out!